 The name cobbler has come to use because once the cobbler is baked the biscuit dough that you have put on top of the ingredients puff up.
 Then they look like a cobbled street.
 That is why this dish is known as a cobbler.
 Some examples for cobbler are peach cobbler, blueberry cobbler, apple cobbler, strawberry cobbler, brandy cherry cobbler, etc.

 What is the difference between Pie and Cobbler?

 • It is better to call a cobbler a variant of a pie.

-· Pies are more formal in nature and also smaller than cobblers.
+• Pies are smaller than cobblers.